Unfortunately, we are not taking on and new clients at this time for meeting production.

 Our expertise is producing quality meetings that inspire, educate, engage audiences and make our clients happy.
-Our corporate meeting production starts with diligent work with our clients to produce the most creative meetings and events possible.
+Our meeting production starts with diligent work with our clients to produce the most creative meetings and events possible.
 Grass Shack is there to be an extension of your company and help you achieve your meeting objectives.
 We know you have the choice of many meeting production companies but Grass Shack’s record of returning clients speaks volumes.

 Our experienced team will produce your meeting flawlessly and professionally and we meticulously educate ourselves on the latest state of the art technologies and resources that are available and share our knowledge with our clients.

 We manage all aspects of your event including; audio/visual, set design and media creation through videos, graphics, presentation solutions, and so much more.
 Our presentation services are filled with experienced graphic artists that will create an exciting interactive presentation or that eye catching video or media piece for you.

 We help your team communicate your message effectively throughout the entire journey.

 Meeting Production FAQs

 Let us assist with your site survey or download our “site survey form” to help in the early stages of your planning.
-We’ll assist you in establishing a budget to meet the goals and objectives and help you find the best solutions to not just wow your audience, but to engage them and have them walk away with the information that you need to impart to them.
+We will assist you in establishing a budget that meets your goals and objectives and help you find the best solutions that will not only convey your message to your audience but wow them at the same time.

 Audio visual is the overall term commonly used to describe the sound, video, lighting and presentation equipment and personnel required to support an event.